 Mr. Keane has led or played key roles in major public health outbreak investigations, including:

-• Flint, Michigan (2016): Participated in state-led evaluation of Legionella risk in residential water systems
+• Flint, Michigan (2016): Participated in the state-led evaluation of Legionella risk in residential water systems

-• Quincy Veterans’ Home, Illinois (2015–2018): Led the engineering investigation and development of corrective actions for a multi-year Legionnaires’ disease outbreak
+• Quincy Veterans’ Home, Illinois (2015–2018): Contracted by state of Illinois for engineering investigation to resolve the multi-year Legionnaires’ disease outbreak

-Mr. Keane was an original voting member and subcommittee participant in the development of ASHRAE Standard 188, contributing from initial committee work in 2005 through publication of the 2015 and 2018 standards.
-He also contributed to ASHRAE Guideline 12 and other industry guidance and has coauthored publications with organizations including AWWA, ASPE, and IAPMO.
+Mr. Keane was an original voting member in development of ASHRAE Standard 188 and the revision of ASHRAE Guideline 12 through publication of the 2018 standard and 2020 guideline.
+He has also contributed to other industry guidance documents including AWWA, ASHE, ASPE and IAPMO.
+He has coauthored five peer-reviewed papers, including collaborations with the CDC and multiple academic institutions.

 He is frequently engaged to: